IntroductionStoats are the number-one killer of many of New Zealand’s endangered native species.

 Stoats are agile climbers, and hunt at any time, day or night.
-They are also strong swimmers, known to have crossed water gaps of up to 1.1 km to reach islands.
+They are known to be able to swim across water gaps of up to 1.5 km to reach islands.
+A stoat may be able to reach land at a greater distance than it can swim by ‘rafting’ on floating material such as driftwood logs.

 This video shows stoats eating rock wrens in the Upper Hollyford Valley, Fiordland.
 Every rock wren nest that DOC monitored that year failed, and predation by stoats was the primary cause.